atanugiri/GhrelinBehaviorQuantification/README.md

 - To reproduce: clone the repository, change to the project root, create the conda environment from `environment.yml`, and run the notebooks from the project root so imports from `Python_scripts/` resolve.
 - Do not publish absolute local paths (for example `/Users/atanugiri/...`) in the manuscript; use repository-relative paths such as `DLC-Jupyter-Notebooks/37_data_analysis_curvature.ipynb` and `Python_scripts/Feature_functions/trajectory_curvature.py` instead.

+### Sample data for quick testing

+- A small sanitized sample of the `dlc_table` metadata is included for quick testing: `data/dlc_table_sample.csv`.
+This file contains a few example rows (IDs, tasks, modulation labels, and placeholder `video_path` entries) so reviewers can run notebooks without downloading the full dataset.
+- To use the sample data: ensure `data/dlc_table_sample.csv` is present and run the notebook from the project root (the notebooks will load CSVs from `data/` when a DB connection is not available).
+- For full analyses use the Dataverse archive (see above) and extract it into `data/`.

 ### Code availability